 Your veterinarian will be able to palpate your pet’s bladder.
 When bladders are chronically inflamed by stones or infection, they become thicker than normal.
 If a large stone(s) is located in your pet’s bladder and the dog is relaxed enough, your vet will probably feel it.
 When several stones are loose in the bladder, they often grind together during palpation – similar to a handful of marbles.

 When a small stone has blocked the urethra, leading from the bladder to the penis in male dogs, the vet can sometimes palpate it through the rectum wall using a finger cot.

 In smaller leaner dogs, the kidneys can usually be palpated as well.
 When those kidneys are abnormally large or small or lumpy or hard, or unequal size, your vet knows that something is amiss.

-At that point, your veterinarian is going to want to do two things: examine your pet ’s urine and x-ray its urinary tract.
+At that point, most veterinarians are going to want to do two things: examine your pet ’s urine and x-ray its urinary tract.